 Help your dog to burn off some energy before the shoot.
-Take them for a walk, to the dog park, or daycare prior to your shoot, this will help them sit, stay, or lay down, and generally relax during the session.
-It’s also important to prepare them with whatever they are going to be wearing and just as it’s important for your dog to feel comfortable with what they are wearing.
-As well as your own preparation for your comfortable clothing.
+Take them for a walk, to the dog park, or daycare before your shoot.
+This will help them sit, stay, or lay down, and generally relax during the session.
+It’s also essential to prepare them with whatever they are going to be wearing.
+It’s important for your dog to feel comfortable with what they are wearing as well as your preparation for your comfortable clothing.

 We can’t wait to see you & your Dog(s) for your next photoshoot!

 This Blogpost is written & copyrighted by Sgcloudproductions , Thank you for spending time reading our Blog!
 We hope you’ve enjoyed this post and discover something new here!
 We look forward to the Photoshoot with you!